AlabamaSFS/AlabamaSFS.github.io/README.md

 If you are having trouble with your local preview try `rm -rf _site`, followed by `bundle update`, then `bundle exec jekyll serve`.

 ## Funding
-This project is supported by National Science Foundation awards [2017424](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2017424&HistoricalAwards=false) and [2017259](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2017259&HistoricalAwards=false).
+This project is supported by National Science Foundation awards [1946599](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1946599).
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.

 ![](https://i.imgur.com/9qujX6H.png)

 ### Contacts
-Ian A. Cosden, Princeton University
 Jeffrey Carver, University of Alabama